Policy 1: Membership

 c.
 Affiliated Group Membership

-In addition to the individual Membership fee of the Society, Affiliated Groups (Article 6 – Affiliated groups) may levy additional membership fees from their constituents.
+In addition to the individual Membership fee of the Society, Affiliated Groups (Bylaw section 10, Affiliated Groups) may levy additional membership fees from their constituents.

 d.
 Membership fees

-STLHE membership fees are approved by Members of the Society.
+STLHE membership fees are approved by the STLHE Board of Directors.

 2. Meetings of STLHE Members